Full Gear (2025): Storylines

-Full Gear will feature professional wrestling matches that involve different wrestlers from pre-existing feuds and storylines.
-Storylines are produced on AEW's weekly television programs, Dynamite and Collision.
+Full Gear featured 13 professional wrestling matches, including four on the pre-show, that involved different wrestlers from pre-existing feuds and storylines.
+Storylines were produced on AEW's weekly television programs, Dynamite and Collision.

 At the 2024 Full Gear, Mercedes Moné defeated Kris Statlander to retain the AEW TBS Championship.
 At the 2025 WrestleDream, following Statlander's successful defence of her recently won AEW Women's World Championship, she was interrupted by Moné, who was next scheduled to defend the TBS Championship.
 Moné ordered Statlander to leave "her" ring and Statlander begrudgingly complied.
 Following Moné's successful title defence, however, Statlander returned to the ring and attacked Moné.
 Moné subsequently challenged Statlander to a match for her AEW Women's World Championship; Statlander accepted, and the match was made official for Full Gear.

 During the Dynamite 6th Anniversary Show on October 1, AEW World Champion "Hangman" Adam Page teamed with two-thirds of the AEW World Trios Champions The Opps (Samoa Joe and Powerhouse Hobbs) to defeat the Death Riders (Jon Moxley, Claudio Castagnoli, and Daniel Garcia) in a trios match.
 Following the match, an argument ensued between Page and Joe, with Joe accusing Page of stealing his tag-in and trying to show him up during the match.
 Joe then vehemently stated that Page has never beaten him in the past, before striking Page in the face.
 This led to Page challenging Joe to a match at WrestleDream for Page's World Championship, which Joe accepted.
 There, Page defeated Joe to retain his championship.
 Following the match, The Opps (Joe, Hobbs, and Katsuyori Shibata) attacked Page, turning heel.
 At Fright Night Dynamite on October 29, Joe defeated Bobby Lashley, Hook, and Ricochet in a Fright Night four-way match to determine the number one contender for the AEW World Championship and challenge Page for the title at Full Gear.
 At Blood & Guts on November 12, Page defeated Hobbs in a Falls Count Anywhere match but was attacked by the rest of the Opps as the Blood and Guts steel cage was lowered.
 However, Eddie Kingston and Hook arrived to assist Page.
 Page then challenged Joe to have their title match inside a steel cage, which Joe accepted.